Move-X/LoRaWAN_AT_Slave/README.md

 - AT+BAT=?
 - AT+TTH=Start frequency:Stop frequency:frequency resolution:number of packets to send
 - AT+TCONF=TX frequency:TX power:BW:SF:4/CR:LNA state:Boost PA state:Modulation type:Payload length:Low DR optimization:BT FSK product
-- AT+TTX=Send’s number:Channel frequency:Spreading Factor:BW
+- AT+TTX=Send’s number:Channel frequency:Spreading Factor:BW:Payload Length:Payload
 - AT+TRX=Packet’s number to receive:Channel frequency:Spreading Factor:BW
 ​
 In the official documentation there are exhaustive examples and some relevant screenshots.

+## SERIAL EXAMPLE

+Inside "serial_example" folder you can find an example of serial communication with a board (keys and parameters, like serial port and others, must be set by the user).
+The example permits to make a join, configure send' parameters and transmits a dummy payload (2 bytes set to 1).
 ​
 ## REFERENCE DOCUMENTS
 1. [FW Documentation](https://www.move-x.it/wp-content/uploads/2022/01/MAMWLE-FW-AT-Command-Document.docx.pdf)